MikolajKlosek/Currency-Converter-react/README.md

 [Link to converter](http://localhost:3000)

 ## Description
-This is my second small project  that I have created during my FrontEnd jurney.
-This project focuses on using simple **JavaScript** function - *switch*.
+This is my second small project  that I have created with react during my FrontEnd jurney.
 This currency converter calculates how much money in foreign currency we will have if we transfer amount given in PLN.
 Below is a gif showing how converter works.